ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week11.md

 **1. What is Node.JS?** Node is a runtime environment (entorno de ejecución) that allows JavaScript to track where functions are called considering that the stack only excecutes one function at a time.
 Version to use JavaScript in a server.
 Its creator is Ryan Dahl.
 It's based on V8 from Chrome.

 **2. What problem does Node.JS solve?**
 [Looking for personal opinions](https://www.quora.com/What-is-Node-js-really-trying-to-solve-Is-there-a-technology-mature-enough-to-choose-as-an-alternative-for-Node-js), we encounter Node.JS mainly solves allowing to use a collection of JS libraries.
 Allows to use ECMAScript.
 There are no vendor controlling the server-side options.
+Also, allows order and organization un functions running.

 **3. What is the V8 Javascript Engine?**
 It's another engine that runs JavaScript code.
 Used mostly in browsers.
 V8 can run the JavaScrip code both outside and inside a browser.
 This makes possible the scripting coming from the server.
 It helps translate the machine language.
-Runs to compile code.
+Runs to compile code. [source](https://www.cloudflare.com/es-es/learning/serverless/glossary/what-is-chrome-v8/)

 **4. Is Node.JS really necessary in the Development ecosystem?**
 Yes, because before using Stack or executing in the Browser architecture, it was too complicated to run the language.
 Now, the place where all the functions are run, is moved to a Stack beyond the browser.
 This allows to run only the operational architecture of the computer language without Browser dynamics interfering.
 This would also reduce the cost of making it.